How To Save Democracy & Ourselves

 As time passes, new needs arise, which result in new laws, government organizations, etc. It should then come as no surprise to the reader that, at some point, new laws need to be introduced.
 Whether this is due to the inability of existing laws to effectively address an issue, or from the desire to revise established laws and update them.
 As society changes, so too will its laws.
 It’s not a an especially radical idea.
 Our rules adapt to better reflect society’s evolution, governance is by no means static.

 Democracy as a Living System

-Things can, and do change.
+Things can, and do change (see Unravelling the Narrative).
 It may be hard fought in the majority of cases, but ultimately it is up to the people that form society to provoke this transformation.
-Hopes and frustrations motivate individuals to champion a cause for change.
-Belief in a better future inspires and mobilizes communities, and helps them form organizations that support their beliefs.
+Hopes and frustrations are what motivate individuals to ultimately champion a cause for change.
+Belief in a better future inspires and mobilizes communities, and helps them form organizations that support their ambitions.

 However, if the representative mandate doesn’t hold true, then there should exist a series of checks and balances within the system itself that will work to eject or fix that which is deficient.
 Barring that, people will lose confidence in the system, and the population will rise up against those in power and demand change.
 The will of the people is essentially the fail-safe.